Nigerian finance minister's mother kidnapped

-ABUJA Kidnappers snatched the mother of Nigerian Finance Minister Ngozi Okonjo-Iweala from her home in southeast Nigeria on Sunday, security sources and the minister's senior aide said.
+ABUJA Kidnappers snatched the mother of Nigerian Finance Minister Ngozi Okonjo-Iweala near her home in southeast Nigeria on Sunday, security sources said.

-The abductors took the septuagenarian Kamene Okonjo from the family home in Ogwashi-Uku, Delta State, the minister's special adviser Paul Nwabuikwu said in a statement.
-Okonjo is the wife of the traditional ruler of Ogwashi-Uku.
+Two security sources, one in the capital Abuja and another in the southeast's Delta state, said the abductors took the septuagenarian Kamene Okonjo-Iweala from the family home in Ogbe-Ofu, Delta state.

-"At this point, it is difficult to say whether those behind this action are the same people who have made threats against the Coordinating Minister (Okonjo-Iweala) in the recent past or other elements with hostile motives," he said.

-A security source said it was not clear whether the motive was political or ransom-seeking.
+It was not clear whether the motive was political or ransom-seeking, they said.
 The source in Abuja said three people had already been arrested in connection with the kidnapping.
 He had no further details.

 Nigeria is one of the worst countries in the world for kidnapping, a lucrative criminal enterprise worth millions of dollars a year.
 Abductions are most rife in the oil states, especially Delta state, where Okonjo-Iweala's family is from, but they are also common throughout the south, including in the commercial capital Lagos.